Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Promote resident/business purchases and/or generation of clean energy by:

-Promote financing and incentive programs such as PACE for clean energy:
+Promote financing and incentive programs, such as PACE, for clean energy:

-Strengthen local food and fiber production and access.
+Strengthen local food production and access.

-Facilitate creation of home/community gardens, chicken & bee keeping, and incorporation of food growing areas/access in multifamily residential developments.
+Facilitate creation of home/community gardens, chicken & bee keeping, and incorporation of food growing areas/access in multifamily and residential developments.

 Create, assist with and promote local food production/distribution within the city: